jacobduijzer/Spielerei/SolidFarm/README.md

 - new selections might be added
 - creation of the invoice might be different based on selected animals

+## One interface to filter and create them all

 I created the following interface:

 ```csharp